fusiongyro/lbac/tutor7.md

 the matter is that the C/Unix convention is  just  not compatible with the structure of  our  parser,  which  calls for a lookahead character.
-The  code that the Bell  wizards  have  implemented doesn't use that convention, which is why they need 'ungetc'.
+The  code that the Bell  wizards  have  implemented doesn't use that convention, which is why they need '`ungetc`'.

 OK, let's fix the problem.
-To do that, we need to go back to the old definition of IsWhite (delete the CR and  LF  characters) and make  use  of  the procedure Fin that I introduced last time.
+To do that, we need to go back to the old definition of `IsWhite` (delete the CR and  LF  characters) and make  use  of  the procedure `Fin` that I introduced last time.
 If it's not in your current version of the cradle, put it there now.

 Also, modify the main program to read:

     {--------------------------------------------------------------}
     { Main Program }